Tips To Get a 90% Lighthouse Performance Score

 </script>

-Then you have to change image src to be data-src which tells the browser not load the image URL until user started to scroll to the image's position.
+Then you've to change image src to be data-src which tells the browser not load the image URL until user started to scroll to the image's position.

 Offload third party javascript tags

-Some javascript tags are essential for the first screen, but we can offload the other JavaScript once a user started to scroll.
+Some javascript tags are necessary for the first screen, but we can offload the other JavaScript once a user started to scroll.
+For publishers running ads, third-party ad scripts are often the biggest performance bottleneck — see our guide on how ads affect Core Web Vitals for detailed strategies.

 We can do so to the scripts like a Facebook like button or the other javascript trackers.

-Javascript code to offload thrid party tags until user scrolling:
+Javascript code to offload third party tags until user scrolling:

 window.addEventListener(